aliclark/the_wooden_sword/Nothing is a Contradiction.md

 Happily, since it is unconstrained around the Existing, it gives plenty of room for that which is existing: to be a mathematical object(s), universe(s), God(s), Mind(s).
 Perhaps the same thing.

 The argument is that Actuality is explained in the more basic fact of non non-Actuality.
 A statement of Actuality as fact by itself is unsatisfactory, because it doesn't appropriately answer the question of Why.
-But non-Nothing can be seen as self-evident not just in experience but also in logic.
+But non-Nothing can be seen as self-evident not just in experience but also in proving the null hypothesis.

 ## Discussion